The Beauty Of The Yoruba Culture

 Source; Serious eat

-The Yoruba Festivals and ceremonies
+The Yoruba Festivals And Ceremonies

 Do you know that the Yorubas are party folks?
 They are ready to celebrate anything worth celebrating, and they design their festivals and celebrations to take any form they choose.
 Below are some examples of their vibrant celebrations.